What is Orofacial Myofunctional Therapy?

 Tongue-tie is a complex issue that can affect many people unknowingly.
 Some tongue-ties aren't as obvious as this particular patient however the impact can be very different from person to person.

 Where does your tongue sit in your mouth?
 This may be a weird question but there are typically 3 answers: On the roof of the mouth, in the middle or on the floor of the mouth.
-The correct position for the tongue is to rest on the roof of the mouth.
+The correct tongue resting position is for the tongue to fully rest on the roof of the mouth.

 Why is tongue position important?